munificent/craftinginterpreters/book/statements-and-state.md

 ```

 Statements that declare names go under the new `declaration` rule.
 Right now,
-it's just variables, but later it will include functions and classes.
-Obviously,
+it's only variables, but later it will include functions and classes.
+Any place
+where a declaration is allowed also allows non-declaring statements, so the
-you can declare stuff at the top level of a script, so `program` routes to the
+`declaration` rule falls through to `statement`.
+Obviously, you can declare
+stuff at the top level of a script, so `program` routes to the new rule.
-new rule.

 The rule for declaring a variable looks like: